jccuevas/cpp-docs.es-es/docs/standard-library/vector-class.md

 ### <a name="parameters"></a>Parámetros

-*count*
+*count*<br/>
 Longitud mínima de almacenamiento a asignar para el vector.

 ### <a name="example"></a>Ejemplo